merowareinstance/pretty-npm-audit/README.md

 # pretty-audit
 A Nodejs library that provides a pretty version of npm audits

-Params

-sort=low - Sorts the tables by severity where the leasts severe goes first sort=high - Sorts the talbes by severity where the most severe goes first

 ```
 ╔═════════════════════╤═════════════════════════════════════════════════════════════════════════════╗
 ║ Title               │ Regular Expression Denial of Service                                        ║